hellocoop/wordpress/readme.txt

 * Improvement: added "Update Email with Hellō" functionality
 * Improvement: internal restructuring for better testability and added basic unit tests
+* Improvement: PHP 7.4 is the new minimum required version

 = 1.2.1 =